 As mentioned, drillers can overlay FBE with a thick layer of a flexible polymer or another top coat to help the coating resist moisture and impact damage.
 Mark Tool’s split wraparound sleeves are excellent "outer shell” layers for the FBE-coated pipe.

 Made of vulcanized elastomer, we size it to fit your specific pipe‘s outside diameter.
 Our SplashTRON® sleeves are installed in the field and bonded to the pipe with Splash Cote 2216, a highly flexible epoxy adhesive with high shear and peel strengths.

 Before applying the SplashTRON® sleeves, FBE-coated pipe must first be abraded to 1.5 to 3.5 mil anchor profile by using an MBX Bristle Blaster, which removes corrosion and generates an anchor profile with its hardened wire bristle tips.

 More than 50 percent of all offshore oil and gas installations around the world are in the Gulf of Mexico, Mark Tool’s backyard.
 That means we are equipped to coat pipes near where the pipe is milled and where it will be used.

 When piping systems aren’t suitable for our standard SplashTRON® vulcanization process in one of our plants, our molded vulcanized elastomer SplashTRON® "half-shells” are appropriate for your needs.
 Typical applications include:

 - Pipeline road crossings

-Mark Tool is a leading manufacturer of custom molded rubber products, including rubber rollers, tension pads and other custom molded rubber products.
-We got our start in oilfield and marine applications but our product line has grown to meet the needs of virtually every industry from manufacturing to food goods processing.
+Mark Tool is a leading manufacturer of custom molded rubber products, including rubber rollers, tensioner pads, and other custom molded rubber products.
+We got our start in oilfield and marine applications but our product line has grown to meet the needs of virtually every industry, from manufacturing to food goods processing.
 Contact us to learn more about our products or to request a quote.